linusjf/Configurations/CONVENTIONS_MD.md

 - Use ATX-style headings.
 Prefer a single space after # and newlines before\
   and after.
 - Header levels should only increment by one level at a time.
-- Avoid headings with the same text.
+- Avoid multiple headings with the same content even under sub-headings.
 Headings and sub-headings must be unique.
 - Use double asterisks for bold text.
 Avoid using double underscores for bold\
   text, as it's harder to distinguish from italics at a glance.
 - Use single underscores for italics.
 Avoid using single asterisks for\